-Most customers conduct a prime chunk of research online (even in B2B industries, Gartner research says 27% of the buyer’s time is spent researching online and only 17% spent in meeting potential suppliers) which means there are a lot of consumer insights being generated that can directly benefit your small business growth.
+Most customers conduct a prime chunk of research online (even in B2B industries, Gartner research says 27% of the buyer’s time is spent researching online and only 17% spent in meeting potential suppliers) which means there are a lot of consumer insights being generated that can directly benefit your growing business.

 With all this data being made available to you, you can: